 Fixed heating devices

-The heating standard will require all rental homes to have a fixed heating device capable of reaching 18°C during the coldest days of winter in the living room.
-The living room is typically the largest room in the home where tenants tend to spend most of their time, and most bedrooms can be heated by portable heaters which are relatively inexpensive to buy.
-Heaters that have capacity to reach 18°C, even during very cold weather, are capable of reaching higher temperatures most days of the year.
+The heating standard will require all rental homes to have a fixed heating device capable of reaching 18°C during the coldest days of winter in the main living room.
+The main living room is the largest living room in the home.
+The heating standard does not require bedrooms to have heating devices as most bedrooms can be heated by portable heaters which are relatively inexpensive to buy.
+Heaters that have a capacity to reach 18°C, even during very cold weather, are capable of reaching higher temperatures most days of the year.

 In most cases, the fixed heating device required will be a larger device such as a heat-pump or wood burner.
-In some cases such as small apartments, a smaller fixed electric heater will be sufficient.
-The minimum size of the small fixed heater that the online tool will recommend is 1.5 kilowatt.
+In some cases, such as small apartments, a smaller fixed electric heater will be sufficient.
+The minimum size of the small fixed heater that will be acceptable is 1.5 kilowatts.

-Some heating devices are inefficient, unaffordable or unhealthy to run, such as unflued gas heaters, open fires, electric heaters (except heat pumps) with a heating capacity of greater than 2.4 kilowatts, and multiple electric heaters (except heatpumps) in one room.
+Some heating devices are inefficient, unaffordable or unhealthy to run, such as unflued gas heaters, open fires and electric heaters (except heat pumps) with a heating capacity greater than 2.4 kilowatts.
 These particular heating devices will not be accepted in the heating standard, meaning that while they can still be used, they won’t meet the standard and the landlord will in most cases need to provide an alternative, acceptable fixed heating device.